github/docs/content/code-security/supply-chain-security/switching-from-dependabot-com-to-github-native-dependabot.md

 ---
 title: Switching from Dependabot.com to Github-native Dependabot
-intro: 'You can quickly upgrade to Github-native Dependabot by merging a pull request, and your packages will keep being updated.'
+intro: 'Dependabot.com and Dependabot Preview are being shut down on July 7th, 2021.
+You can easily upgrade to Github-native Dependabot by merging a pull request, and your packages will keep being updated.'
 versions:
   free-pro-team: '*'
 topics: